 Why is this so interesting?

-Secondly, data analysis pipelines of all kinds have intrinsic biases; since Kepler is largely a statistical mission, we must understand these biases very well in order to understand the statistics of the underlying planet population.
+This project is important and interesting for several reasons.
+First and foremost, engaging the public — from retired stockbrokers to school children to bored college-age interns — is crucial for the future of astronomical research.
+And judging from the dozens of blog and news articles published last week, everyone gets very excited about the possibility of “people like you” finding new planets!
+[Though astronomers are people like you too.
+I promise!]Secondly, data analysis pipelines of all kinds have intrinsic biases; since Kepler is largely a statistical mission, we must understand these biases very well in order to understand the statistics of the underlying planet population.
 For a simple example of the problem, since big planets are easier to find than small planets, the first planets discovered were all giant planets; this of course doesn’t mean that all planets are giant planets, but shows us that our observations have systematic limitations that affect the planets we find.
 By using complementary methods to analyze the same Kepler dataset— with very different intrinsic systematic biases — we’ll be able to quantify the biases of both pipelines more effectively.